-To compound or not to compound may very well be the question when it comes to compoundable offences.
-The decision to compound the four executives in the Serba Dinamik Holdings Berhad case has raised a myriad of questions, thoughts, and opinions.

-As a general principle, crime should not pay.
+IN THE interest of transparency, reasons should be given why a decision was made to compound four top executives of Serba Dinamik Holdings Bhd instead of pursuing charges against them, a commentary said.
+Commenting on the recent development in Serba Dinamik, Minority Shareholders Watch Group (MSWG) chief executive officer Devanesan Evanson said the decision to compound the four executives has raised a myriad of questions, thoughts and opinions.
+"As a general principle, crime should not pay.
 And in that vein, regulators often fine triple the amount of illicit gain (or loss avoided) to send home the strong message that they will not allow anyone to profit from their crime.

-Likewise, as an added deterrent, jail terms are also imposed to drive home this message.
-The message to be sent is that there should not be any arbitrage between illicit advantages and the cost of the sanction.
+"Likewise, as an added deterrent, jail terms are imposed to drive home this message.
+The message to be sent is that there should not be any arbitrage between illicit advantages and the cost of the sanction," he said.